minimo6caracteres/tyron/README.md

 ```
 Own your data, empower your world!
 ```
+### What tyron could be:
+- An open-source e-commerce app for peer-to-peer transactions where each user owns their data!

-Are you worried about how companies use your data?
-Do you believe that digitalization can improve our democracy and financial systems?
+> Are you worried about how companies use your data?

-Tyron aims to counteract some of the modern issues of who owns your data and how they use it.
-So far, we users don't have enough control of how much and to which extent companies process our private information.
+> **Who owns your data, and how do they use it?** Users don't have enough control over how much and to which extent companies process our private information.

-But why do we need more data protection?
-And how is tyron specifically going to solve that?
+> But why do we need more data protection?
+And how tyron could solve that?

 ### INDEX
 [The problem](#the-problem)